Blair Defends Iraq War Decision

 GIFFORD: As he left the forum, Tony Blair was booed by some in the public gallery who shouted: You're a liar and a murderer.
 Valerie O'Neal(ph) watched the testimony.
 Her son Chris was killed by a roadside bomb in Iraq in 2007.

-Ms. VALERIE O'NEAL: Give that man an Oscar because his performance in there, it should be on the red carpet.
+VALERIE O: Give that man an Oscar because his performance in there, it should be on the red carpet.
 He's blaming everybody but himself.
 He will not take any of the blame himself.

 GIFFORD: Blair was not without his supporters, though.
 Denis MacShane, who was in the prime minister's cabinet in 2003, pointed out that the decision to go to war was approved by the British Parliament.

-Mr. DENIS MACSHANE (Member, British Parliament): There were hundreds of people in parliament who voted.
+DENIS MACSHANE: There were hundreds of people in parliament who voted.
 I was Europe minister.
-There wasnt a single European leader or intelligence service at the time who doubted that Saddam Hussein had weapons of mass destruction.
+There wasn't a single European leader or intelligence service at the time who doubted that Saddam Hussein had weapons of mass destruction.
 We know better now, but are we making a judgment today in 2010?

 GIFFORD: The inquiry has no legal power to indict Blair or anyone else, but Rosemary Hollis of City University in London, who's just published book called "Britain and the Middle East in the 9/11 Era," says the process has still been worthwhile.

-Dr. ROSEMARY HOLLIS (Author, "Britain and the Middle East in the 9/11 Era"): I think from the point of view of the British public, it's quite important that this inquiry has taken place and that the former prime minister be seen to be put on the spot.
-There is a great sense of unfinished business, a great sense that he hasnt been held accountable.
+ROSEMARY HOLLIS: I think from the point of view of the British public, it's quite important that this inquiry has taken place and that the former prime minister be seen to be put on the spot.
+There is a great sense of unfinished business, a great sense that he hasn't been held accountable.
 And even if he's not taken to court and charged with an illegal act, there will have at least have been a sense that he's had to explain himself.

 GIFFORD: And he may have to do so again if the panel decides they need to hear more.
 Blair's successor Gordon Brown is said to face the inquiry in the coming months.